“Test out how many lives I’ve got.”

 Language: Sl'yran

 Their origins lie with pantherine or felid* beasts to whom they greatly resemble, having learnt to stride bipedally to free newfound thumbs for tool usage.
-Whiskers, tails, and various coats of fur remain common characteristics of these people, although they aren't always uniform depending on regional groups.
+Whiskers, tails, and various fur coats remain common characteristics of these people, though they aren't always uniform across regional groups.
 Cooler climates tend to foster thicker fur, while warmer ones often result in hair loss or baldness.

 Their physical advantages are no less varied for a changing landscape: all Felvyri have a sort of “sixth sense” as aided by their whiskers, allowing them to detect movement and vibration if they're grazed.
-One within a pitch black environment could still know vaguely where objects were—as if they could see the sensations their whiskers feel.
-Similarly, they have unmatched balanced as neary a precarious precipice is to surmounting for them to cross.
-Regionally, they've taken on new forms as their ranges have expanded; Forvur Felvyri are smaller and have retractable claws to aid in climbing, whilst Panvur Felvyri are larger and have strong back legs to aid in sudden bursts of speed—letting them outpace even well-trained soldiers over short distances**.
+One within a pitch-black environment could still know vaguely where objects were, as if they could see the sensations their whiskers feel.
+Similarly, they have an unmatched balance as nearly a precarious precipice is to surmount for them to cross.
+Regionally, they've taken on new forms as their ranges have expanded; Forvur Felvyri are smaller, whilst Panvur Felvyri are larger.
+They both excel at climbing, being agile, and using their claws** to help them traverse it.

 Felvyri are a people of dual nature—both cunning survivalists and deeply spiritual.
 Their reputation for slyness and resourcefulness comes from their long history of mercenary work and where quick wits and sharp instincts ensured survival.
 Many lean into this opportunistic streak, using charm, guile, and creativity to carve out their place in the world and survive.
 Not always by choice, as their people have been targetted by others due to their way of life.